WANT TO SAVE THIS RECIPE?

 - Preheat oven to 350 degrees F. Line two baking sheets with parchment paper.

-- Combine 1 ⅓ cups flour with ½ teaspoon baking powder, ¼ teaspoon baking soda, and ½ teaspoon salt in a medium bowl.
-Combine ⅓ cup buttermilk with 2 tablespoon yogurt and 1 teaspoon vanilla in another bowl.
+- Combine flour with baking powder, baking soda, and salt in a medium bowl.
+Whisk together buttermilk, yogurt, and vanilla in another bowl.

-- Cream together ½ cup softened butter with ½ cup granulated sugar until light and fluffy, about 3 minutes.
-Add 1 egg and beat until well combined.
+- Beat together softened butter with granulated sugar in the bowl of a stand mixer until light and fluffy, about 3 minutes.
+Add egg and beat until well combined.

 - Add the wet ingredients, and mix until well combined.
 Add the dry ingredients, stirring just until combined.
 The batter should be fairly thick.

-- Ice an ice cream scooper or greased ¼ cup measuring cup and scoop the batter onto the prepared baking sheet.
-Leave at least 2 inches in between the cookies, giving them room to spread.
-Chill the cookies in the fridge for 30 minutes.
+- Use an ice cream scooper or a ¼ cup measuring cup and scoop the batter onto the prepared baking sheet.
+Leave at least 4 inches in between the cookies, giving them room to spread, about 5 cookies per baking sheet.
+Chill the cookies in the refridgerator for 30 minutes.

 - Bake the cookies for 15-17 minutes or until lightly golden on top and golden brown on the bottom.
 Let the cookies rest for 5 minutes on the baking tray.
 Flip the cookies over and transfer to a wire rack to cool completely.